zts-vkim/mariadb2/README.md

 # rhacm-demo

-Demo MariaDB app for RHACM
+A MariaDB demo for RHACM article